matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 Constructor.

-Initializes the default config, requestConfig and the request itself.
-After configuring some mandatory properties reports can modify the view by listening to the hook 'ViewDataTable.configure'.
+Initializes display and request properties to their default values.
+Posts the [ViewDataTable.configure](/api-reference/hooks#viewdatatableconfigure) event which plugins can use to configure the way reports are displayed.

 #### Signature